RillistikPete/Stream-Enumerator/README.md

 There might be lines that do not represent valid integers, e.g. ```2u1, 23.9, #12, 00, ++1, 2000000000```.
 Such lines are considered to be comments, and should be discarded.

-Define a class that implements ```IEnumerable<int>``` and iterates over integers from a Stream object compliant with the above format.
+The class implements ```IEnumerable<int>``` and iterates over integers from a Stream object compliant with the above format.
-You should implement the following interface:
+It should implement the following interface: